mondora/env/README.md

 - throw an error if a required environment variable is not set
 - parse environment variables before returning them (eg, parse a base64 string into a Buffer)
+- get environment variables from a different source than `process.env`
 - for TypeScript, get the correct type information for the variable

 ## Install